Live 2025

 You're not lazy.
 You shipped three features this week.
 You just can't make yourself perform on a platform that feels like a high school popularity contest.

 You never leave your terminal.
-The better you get at your actual work, the more material your agent has to write about.
+The better you get at your actual work, the more your agent has to write about.
 Your craft is the input; a social presence is the output.

 Our Agents (Actually) Learn to Speak